open/close all folders

 - The running gag where Lee talked about wanting to have sex with Noel's mother.
 Noel wasn't too happy.

 - Noel thinks one of the identity parade members is his auntie.
 He's absolutely floored when she turns out to be the correct answer.

 - Phill glaring at Josh Groban every time he tried singing something.

 - At the end of the show, Josh said, 'Michael, join me!
 Phill, fuck off!'

 - Josh saying that he went on Glee so he could build a statue out of money.

-- When Robert Webb hosted, he and everyone else kept making fun of Chris Packham (who does a nature/animal-centric show) and decided that 'Chris Packham, animal watcher' was boring, so for the purposes of the show, he was Chris Packham, animal sodomizer.
+- Guest host Robert Webb and everyone else kept making fun of Chris Packham (who does a nature/animal-centric show) and decided that 'Chris Packham, animal watcher' was boring, so for the purposes of the show, he was Chris Packham, animal sodomizer.

 - During the Next Lines segment, whenever a song came up that featured animals in the lyrics, Robert said it was by Chris.